 Safety Driving Course

-There are many insurance companies that will provide you with a premium discount if you pass a safety driving course.
-You should use a safety driving course that is recognized by your insurance company in order to get the savings.
+There are many insurance companies that will provide you with a discount if you pass a safety driving course.
+You should use a safety driving course that is recognized by your insurer in order to get the savings.

 This is an often overlooked method of saving on your premiums.
 If you bundle you motorcycle insurance with the same company that carries your vehicle and home insurance, you may save a considerable amount on your premiums up to 20% or more.